aemsley/gengo_api_docs/content/v2/ui_recommendations.md

 __Caution:__ If calculating unit count and price, don’t include units inside [[[…]]].

-### Recommended
+__Recommended__

 * Suggest the source language by pre-checking the content to be translated
 * Allow the user to add a comment for the translator (comment)
 * Allow the user to order multiple jobs, or a group of jobs, at once
     * Allow the user to order a group of jobs with the same translation settings (as_group)
-        * Preferably pre-set this according to the UI of your app, e.g. for a blog post include the post’s title, body and keywords fields as a group of jobs
+        * Preferably pre-set this according to the UI of your app.
+For example, for a blog post include the post’s title, body and keywords fields as a group of jobs
     * Allow the user to request translations in multiple languages in a single order (by creating one job per target language)
-* If there’s more than one job show the order’s total price
+* If there’s more than one job, show the order’s total price

-### If possible
+__If possible__

 * Allow the user to set automatic job approval per job (auto_approve)
 * Show the estimated translation time (eta)